 “My experience was terrific.
 Keep it up” – Sina, Washington DC

-“Tea in bed and beautiful art.
+“We’re having tea in bed and enjoying our beautiful art.
 Thank you so much.
 We are thrilled.” – Amelia, London

 “It’s commendable for you to [be]… supporting the young artists and preserving the culture of the region.
 I loved the works that you have in the gallery too; I’d love to come back from time to time to start my small collection. – Ayako, Pretoria